m2osw/fluid-settings/README.md

     [A-Za-z_][A-Za-z_0-9]

-To make it easier, the parser allows for dashes, but all dashes are replaced by underscores in the Fluid Settings.
+To make it easier, the parser allows for dashes, but all dashes are replaced to underscores in the Fluid Settings.

 #### The Priority